-My reporting and writing have also appeared in a bunch of other places—The New York Times Magazine, Travel+Leisure, the Wall Street Journal, the Washington Post.
+My reporting and writing have also appeared in a bunch of other places—The New York Times Magazine, Travel+Leisure, the Wall Street Journal, the Washington Post, Modern Farmer.
 When big publishers were still starting magazines and pouring millions of dollars into them, I was an editor on the launch team of the now-defunct Conde Nast Portfolio.
 And before that, I spent seven years at Time magazine, where I really received my journalistic education.
 I was a London-based web producer and staff writer—my first cover story was on Britney Spears and her Swedish songwriter, Max Martin—and then a New York-based writer and editor.

 I’m from California, and my loyalty to the Bay Area is such that I’ve sometimes only half-jokingly said that I would be in favor of Northern California seceding so that Los Angeles isn’t a part of us anymore.
 Sometimes, people ask, “But where are you really from?”
 I was born in California!
 And yes, racists and xenophobes, I know what you’re asking, and the answer is Hong Kong!
 My family is from Hong Kong!